UniWest/converter/RENDER_ENV_VARS.md

 - **18013** - Reserved by Render
 - **19099** - Reserved by Render

-⚠️ **Important:** If you try to bind to reserved ports, your deployment will fail with "No open ports detected" error.
+Warning: If you try to bind to reserved ports, your deployment will fail with "No open ports detected" error.

 ## How to set in Render:
 1. Go to your service dashboard